odoo/documentation/accounting/bank/setup/foreign_currency.rst

 - Information about the bank account in the footer of your invoices if checked the box **Show in Invoices Footer**

-Example: A vendor bill in a foreign currency
+Example: A vendor invoice in a foreign currency
 ============================================

-Based on the above example, let's assume we receive the following bill from a supplier in China.
+Based on the above example, let's assume we receive the following invoice from a vendor in China.

-In the :menuselection:`Purchase --> Vendor Bills` , this is what you could see:
+In the :menuselection:`Purchase --> Vendor Invoices` , this is what you could see:

 .. image:: media/foreign03.png
    :align: center

-Once you are ready to pay this bill, click on register payment on the bill to record a payment.
+Once you are ready to pay this invoice, click on register payment on the invoice to record a payment.

 .. image:: media/foreign04.png
    :align: center